 To determine estimated fair values of the financial instruments listed above, market rates of interest, which include credit assumptions, are used to discount contractual cash flows.
 The estimated fair values are not necessarily indicative of the amount we could realize on disposition of the financial instruments.
 The use of different market assumptions or estimation methodologies could have a material effect on the estimated fair value amounts.
-Estimates of fair value for cash and cash equivalents, senior secured notes, net, and Term Loans, net are measured using observable Level I inputs as defined in "Note 3 - Fair Value Disclosure."
+Estimates of fair value for cash and cash equivalents, convertible senior notes, net, and Term Loans, net are measured using observable Level I inputs as defined in "Note 3 - Fair Value Disclosure."
+Estimates of fair value for all other financial instruments in the table above are measured using significant estimates, or unobservable Level III inputs as defined in "Note 3 - Fair Value Disclosure."